Dumas (musician)

-Dumas (born Steve Dumas) is a Canadian musician a from Victoriaville, Quebec.
+Dumas (born Steve Dumas) is a Canadian singer and musician from Victoriaville, Quebec.

 Career

 Dumas released his first album Dumas in 2001, when he was 21.
 His second album, Le cours des jours, made him more well-known.
 The album includes contributions from Marie-Annick Lépine from the group Les Cowboys Fringants on two songs.
 In 2004, Carl Bastien and Dumas released the soundtrack to the film Les Aimants by Yves P. Pelletier.

 Dumas' 2012 album L'heure et l'endroit debuted at number 11 on the Canadian Albums Chart.

-Dumas has also produced and written music for other artists, as well as composing music for films.
-He wrote the theme song for Ça sent la coupe and Love and Magnets, for which he won an IRIS and a Felix Award.
+Dumas has also produced and written music for other artists, as well as composing for films.
+He wrote the theme songs for the films This Is Our Cup and Love and Magnets (2004).

 Additionally, he has contributed vocals to several commercials and TV shows, while also collaborating in some of them as a columnist.

 In February 2018, Dumas released Nos idéaux and launched a solo tour of Quebec and Europe.

-He published Cosmologie, his twelfth full-length studio album, in January 2023.
+Dumbas released his twelfth full-length studio album, Cosmologie, on 27 January 2023.